FAQ's Getting Started

 - How many miles can I float in a day?
 The longest section we suggest from Upper McIver boat ramp to Barton park is about 10 miles and can take around 4-5 hours during the summer.
 We don’t recommend planning to float much further unless you are an experienced boater.

 - Where can I park?
-Meldrum Bar, Carver Park, Barton Park, and McIver Park all have parking fees.
-Clackamette Park, Riverside Park, and Feldheimer currently do not have fees to park.
-During HOT summer days, McIver and Barton Park can often be closed due to capacity limits, so think about visiting other parks during these times.
+Dahl Beach, Carver Park, Barton Park, and McIver Park all have parking fees.
+Clackamette Park, High Rocks & Cross Parks, Riverside Park, and Feldheimer currently do not have fees to park.
+During HOT summer days, McIver and Barton Park can often be closed due to capacity limits – think about visiting other parks during these times.

 - Who can I call to hire a shuttle?
-Several outfitters on the Lower River can provide shuttle services- Clackamas River Outfitters, eNRG Kayaking, and Oregon River Rentals.
+Several outfitters can provide shuttle services and you must call or email ahead to reserve: Clackamas River Outfitters, eNRG Kayaking, and Oregon River Rentals.

 - Who can I rent tubes, kayaks, canoes or other river equipment or hire to guide me or my group down the river?
 See our list of current outfitter guides serving the river.